Phoenix Personal Injury Attorneys / Phoenix Motorcycle Accident Lawyers

 Have you been involved in a motorcycle accident?
 Speak with the Hutzler Law team today for a no-cost consultation and know your rights!
 You may be entitled to significant compensation for your injuries.

-According to the Arizona Department of Transportation, more than 2,300 motorcycle crashes occur in a year on the state’s roadways, with more than three-quarters of those accidents in urban areas.
-These accidents result in the deaths of more than 150 riders or their passengers and cause close to 2,000 injuries
+According to the Arizona Department of Transportation, more than 2,300 motorcycle crashes occur yearly on the state’s roadways, with more than three-quarters of those accidents in urban areas.
+These accidents result in the deaths of more than 150 riders or their passengers and caused close to 2,000 injuries

 Motorcyclists deal with several hazards when riding on Phoenix’s busy streets.
 Their vehicles feature a slimmer profile and fewer lights, making them difficult for other drivers to see.
 Additionally, they have less stability than four-wheel vehicles and lack additional protective features, such as seat belts, airbags, and steel frames.

-However, some of the biggest risks facing motorcyclists result from the drivers of cars and trucks on the roadway.
+However, some of the most significant risks facing motorcyclists result from the drivers of cars and trucks on the roadway.
 Here is a look at some risky driving actions that can result in a motorcycle accident.

 Left-turning drivers are one of the biggest hazards motorcyclists face when riding in urban areas, particularly in intersections with no green arrow for left turns.
 The turning driver must ensure the travel lane goes straight through the intersection and is clear before crossing it to complete their turn.
 RideApart explains that a motorcycle crash can occur when the driver fails to notice an oncoming motorcycle and turns in its path.